 Are you interested in using the Chinook HPC cluster in your computational work?
 Please read our directions on how to obtain RCS project and user accounts.

-In 2016, the Geophysical Institute launched Chinook as an energy efficient Linux cluster purchased from Penguin Computing, Inc. Chinook is the foundation for an energy-efficient, condo-style HPC cluster for UA researchers.
+In 2016, the Geophysical Institute launched Chinook as an energy efficient Linux cluster purchased from Penguin Computing, Inc. Chinook is a condo-style HPC cluster for UA researchers.
 The computing environment includes:

 - 3x Relion 1900 Compute Nodes each with dual Intel Xeon 14-core processors (28 cores per node) and 1.5 TB memory